jenslys/autovod/README.md

         youtubeuploader -filename sample.mp4
         ```

-    1. and then simply copy `request.token` and `client_secrets.json` to the remote host.
-Make sure these are placed inside the 'autovod' folder
+    1. and then simply copy/move `request.token` and `client_secrets.json` to the remote host.
+Make sure these are placed inside the `autovod` folder.

 **Note**
 To be able to upload videos as either "Unlisted or Public" and upload multiple videos a day, you will have to request an [API audit](https://support.google.com/youtube/contact/yt_api_form) from YouTube.
 Without an audit your videos will be locked as private and you are limited to how many videos you can upload before you reach a quota.